cgtinker/BlendArMocap/README.md

 When pressing the _Start Detection_ button a window will open which contains the webcam feed and detection results.
 The detection results are recorded in Blender at runtime.
 You can modify the recording starting point by changing the keyframe start in Blender.<br>
 May deactivate the rig while detecting if you have transferred animation results previously.
+To finish the recording press 'Q', 'ESC' or the 'RIGHT MOUSE BUTTON'.

 ### Animation Transfer<br>
 The detection results can be transferred to a generated _rigify_ rig.<br>